gwankyun/CMake/Help/index.rst

 The :guide:`Using Dependencies Guide` is aimed at developers wishing to get started using a third-party library.

-For developers starting a project using CMake, the :guide:`CMake Tutorial` is a suitable starting point.
+For developers starting a project using CMake, the :guide:`CMake教程` is a suitable starting point.
 The :manual:`cmake-buildsystem(7)` manual is aimed at developers expanding their knowledge of maintaining a buildsystem and becoming familiar with the build targets that